anishpai07/COVID-19-Vaccine-Adverse-Effects-VAERS-Analysis/README.md

 ### Hypothesis 2

-Hypothesis : People with underlying health conditions or allergies are more likely to develop symptoms after taking a vaccine.<br>
+<b>Hypothesis :</b> People with underlying health conditions or allergies are more likely to develop symptoms after taking a vaccine.<br>

 The Aim of this hypothesis is to determine if any existing allergies and health conditions played a role in person developing symptoms post covid vaccination.<br>

-Note: For presentation purpose we have just cleaned the complete data set to normalize existing allergies and existing medical history column so that we could do some analyses.<br>
+<b>Note:</b> For presentation purpose we have just cleaned the complete data set to normalize existing allergies and existing medical history column so that we could do some analyses.<br>
 We have analyzed for now how many people with exiting issues developed any symptom against people with no existng issues developing symptoms post getting vaccinated.

 <img src="Capture.PNG" width="450" height="450">